aldertzomer/genomics-workshop/index.md

 - use of command-line tools to analyze sequence quality and perform variant calling,
 - and connecting to and using cloud computing.

-This workshop is designed to be taught over two full days of work (excluding lectures).

-Interested in teaching these materials?
-We have an [onboarding video](https://www.youtube.com/watch?v=zgdutO5tejo) and accompanying [slides](https://docs.google.com/presentation/d/1fLlT2lPv32DqCFpRPPdHZBNHiQTpK79wd5Z3nsFwL3s/edit#slide=id.p) available to prepare Instructors to teach these lessons.
-After watching this video, please contact team@carpentries.org so that we can record your status as an onboarded Instructor.
-Instructors who have completed onboarding will be given priority status for teaching at centrally-organized Data Carpentry Genomics workshops.

 ## Getting Started

 This lesson assumes that learners have no prior experience with the tools covered in the workshop.